 Wise charges that U.S. troops in Iraq are in violation of Article 54 of the Geneva Convention, by which “[i]t is prohibited to attack, destroy, remove or render useless objects indispensable to the survival of the civilian population,” such as food, water, or livestock.

 Wise has made evident his rabid anti-Catholicism, manifest in sardonic criticisms of the pope, of the Church’s position on abortion, and of the pedophilia scandal that rocked the Church.

 Wise has compared America’s founding fathers to the Mujahadeen of Afghanistan

-not only to the descendants of slaves, but to all “people of color.”
+Wise loathes capitalism; he finds the U.S. prison system racist; he urges a complete overhaul of the criminal-justice system; and he advocates reparations not only to the descendants of slaves, but to all “people of color.”

-also appealed for public support for such organizations as MoveOn, U.S. Labor Against War, United for Peace and Justice, and Win Without War.
-Wise's fellow signers included Leslie Cagan, Noam Chomsky, Angela Davis, Carl Davidson, Ossie Davis, Ruby Dee, Manning Marable, Robert Meeropol, Michael Ratner, and Pete Seeger.
+Preceding the 2004 presidential election, Wise was a signatory to “Bush Can Be Stopped: A Letter to the Left,” which aimed to prevent the re-election of George W. Bush.
+The letter also appealed for public support for such organizations as MoveOn, U.S. Labor Against War, United for Peace and Justice, and Win Without War.
+Wise's fellow signers included Leslie Cagan, Noam Chomsky, Carl Davidson, Angela Davis, Ossie Davis, Ruby Dee, Manning Marable, Robert Meeropol, Michael Ratner, and Pete Seeger.